DIY Welding Jig Ideas to Improve Accuracy in a Small Shop

 Building a Modular Mini Fixture Table for Versatile Small-Space Welding

-When: Multi-project days, like student fab labs or hobbyist weekends.
+Best for multi-project days, like student fab labs or hobbyist weekends.

 Step-by-step: